 I liked the freedom we had in our curriculum and subject matter.
 Our schooling could bend and breathe to meet our needs.

 We used curriculum and teaching videos from BJU Press for most subjects, and Mom found other curriculum that was a better fit for us for other areas.
+She made tweaks as the years went by.

 Within our curriculum, she would take the liberty to shorten or lengthen assignments based on how we were grasping the material, skip over sections, or change the assignments, as needed.